 Council has a range of programs, initiatives and information which are all designed to assist residents in their ownership of animals, including outdoor activities with dogs, applications for permits, tips for purchasing the right pet for your home, and the steps to locating lost animals.

-With your help and commitment to these initiatives, Council can continue to provide a healthy, socially-just environment for both the well-being of residents in our City and that of our animals.
+With your help and commitment to these initiatives, Council can continue to provide a healthy, socially-just environment for the wellbeing of both the residents and animals of our city.

 Click on the links below to find out more information about: